denten-books/plain-text/0-intro.md

 continue to evolve to elicit meaning under new technological contingencies.
 Where texts are encrypted, we decrypt.
-If, as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
+If, as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf.
 Together, small acts of resistance can mount to recover a measure of agency from the ruling determinism of, take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, war...
 Indeed, the possibility of human erasure---the loss of all sense---is never far, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
 The fragility of life compels the need to mobilize whatever modest means available for the human to persevere against daunting odds.

 When we mistake things for animate actors, we ourselves become enmeshed in a system of digital production that commodifies human experience.
 Objects that